Nayae Peyae

 Nayae Peyae is a 2021 Tamil language horror comedy film directed by Sakthi Vasan and starring Dinesh and Aishwarya.

-The film narrates the tale of a ragpicker, who does petty thefts and leads a happy life with his friends.
-When the group decides to kidnap a dog, they eventually find out they have kidnapped a ghost.
-Produced by Gopi Krishna and Revathi Rangaswamy, it was released on 23 April 2021.
+The film follows a ragpicker who commits petty thefts and leads a contented life with his friends.
+When the group decides to kidnap a dog, they eventually discover that they have kidnapped a ghost.
+Produced by Gopi Krishna and Revathi Rangaswamy, the film was released on 23 April 2021.